usgs-makerspace/wbeep-viz/README.md

 ```
 Inside the code of the FontAwesomeIcon component there is a section that basically defaults to the most common prefix, of 'fas', unless
 you specifically tell it to do otherwise.
 To keep things brief, here is the magic way to tell the FontAwesomeIcon component
 to use 'fab' rather than 'fas' ('fab' for Font Awesome Brands verses 'fas' for Font Awesome Solid).
+Note, you only need add the
+extra bit of JSON to icons outside of the 'fas' package, since the component creation code will default to 'fas' as the
+icon prefix.
 ```
 <template>
   <div class="icons">